rajuprade/15M_NCRA/README.md

 # 15M_NCRA
-Source and Wrapper code for 15 M dish
+Source and Wrapper code for 15 M dish developed by GMRT-NCRA and PSPL.